 I’m going to start with a few speed mechanic drills that focus strictly on sprinting mechanics.
 These are drills that I recommend doing once or twice a week in the off-season, immediately after your warmup.

 By repeating each speed drill over and over again, you’ll in-grain these mechanics into your sprinting, because you definitely won’t have time to think about your mechanics when you’re in a live game situation.

 This drill focuses completely on the arm swing, something that is often overlooked during sprint training.

-Start in a seated position with legs outstretched, feet directly in front of the body.
+Start in a seated position with legs outstretched, and feet directly in front of the body.
 Good posture with chest up tall and eyes focused straight ahead.
-Arms are relaxed and elbows are held at a 90 degree angle to the shoulder during the entire swing, alternating each arm with each swing.
+Arms are relaxed and elbows are held at a 90-degree angle to the shoulder during the entire swing, alternating each arm with each swing.